MDP-2025-G10/FitHall/README.md

 **FitHall** is a mobile application that helps users record their body metrics, analyze nutritional information, and manage workout routines.

+**FitHall** provides tools for users to record and manage their workout routines.
+It makes it easier to track and organize your fitness lifestyle — all in one app.

+**FitHall** visualizes users' body metrics, daily calorie intake, and workout data, making it easy to understand and track progress anytime, anywhere.

 In this project, we use

 - <img src="https://img.shields.io/badge/Authentication-Firebase-DD2C00">